Importance of Sleep

 What is the best dinner for better sleep?

 Foods that support brain activity and health will also promote better sleep.
-Nutrient-rich protocol, like the modern hunter-gatherer protocol, is highly suitable for general well-being and good sleep.
-It includes a big variety of vegetables, mushrooms, seeds and nuts, and quality meats.
+Nutrient-rich protocol, like the modern hunter-gatherer protocol, is highly suitable for general well-being and sound sleep.
+It includes a wide variety of vegetables, mushrooms, seeds and nuts, and quality meats.
 But it is low in carbohydrates, especially sugars.

 Vitamin D and magnesium supplements may be helpful.